 Although weight loss often seems simple enough, many people often focus so much on the physical aspect of it, without realizing there is a strong mental and emotional connection with food that needs to be addressed.
 This is called emotional eating.
 Think for a minute about the times you turn to food.
 Is it always because you are hungry?
-I often eat when I am stressed, sad, or overwhelmed.
+When I feel stressed or overwhelmed I often turn to food.
 Emotional eating often also happens during the holidays.

-In her book Emotional Overeating, Dr. Sirota discusses how our constant eating especially when associated with uncontrolled weight gain is a physcological problem.
+In her book Emotional Overeating, Dr. Sirota discusses how our constant eating especially when associated with uncontrolled weight gain is a psychological problem.
 She says,

 “We’re compulsive in our eating behaviors, whether this means binge eating, restricting, purging, or a combination of all these. […] Both compulsive eating and compulsive food restricting (dieting) cause a behavioral vicious circle in which overeating leads to remorse, self-recrimination, heightened obsessions and further overeating.”

 If you want to be successful in losing weight it is not just the physical habits that need to be changed, but also the way you use food and how you cope with your emotions.
 Eating fatty, salty, or sweet foods is not bad in and of itself.
 It is when we reach for these foods to fill an emotional need that it may become a problem.

 Dealing with our emotions in healthy ways will help in our weight loss journey as well as our emotional health.